chi-chauson/nodejs-project/front-end/PROJECT_SETUP.md

 ## Project Overview

 The frontend is a React single-page application (SPA) built with Vite.
-It provides a complete UI for playlist management with mock data, ready to be connected to the backend API.
+It provides a complete UI for playlist management **fully integrated** with the Express + MongoDB backend API.

 ## Directory Structure